 20% – Engage in school, university, and professional service activities.

 A Ph.D. or D.B.A. in discipline directly related to business analytics (e.g., data science, data management/modeling, predictive analytics, information science, information systems, applied statistics).
-Must complete or have reasonable expectation of completing the degree by August 18, 2021.
+Must complete degree by start date of August 18, 2022.

 Evidence of potential for engaging in high quality research in business analytics.

 A clear ability to teach effectively at the undergraduate, masters, or Ph.D. levels in the areas of business analytics.

 Jide Wintoki, email@example.com